altenorjr/ra-auth-mongodb-realm/README.md

 });
 ```

-Read more about React Admin's implementation
+Read more about React Admin's Authentication Providers